Mordecai Sheftall: Revolutionary War

-From the outbreak of the Revolution Sheftall was prominently identified with the Patriot cause, vocally opposing the 1765 Stamp Act imposed by the British Parliament.
+From the outbreak of the Revolution, Sheftall was prominently identified with the Patriot cause, vocally opposing the 1765 Stamp Act imposed by the British Parliament.
 He became chairman of "the Parochial Committee," organized to regulate the internal affairs of Savannah, and composed of patriots opposed to the royal government; his appointment has been taken by some to indicate the level of high standing Sheftall enjoyed among both Jews and Gentiles.
 In 1777 Sheftall was appointed commissary-general to the troops of Georgia and to the Continental troops also; in October of the following year he became "Deputy Commissary of Issues in South Carolina and Georgia"; and he figured as a staff-officer in the Continental line of the Georgia brigade during the war.
 Major General Robert Howe gave him the rank of colonel as a result.
 Sheftall appointed his son Sheftall as his assistant.
-When the British attacked Savannah in late 1778, Sheftall not only took an active part in its defense, but he also advanced considerable sums of money (including loans) for the American cause.
-After the city had been taken, he and his son were captured by the British.
+When British forces attacked Savannah in late 1778, Sheftall not only took an active part in its defense, but he also advanced considerable sums of money (including loans) for the Patriot cause.
+After the city was occupied, he and his son were captured by the British.
 As a consequence of refusing to renounce his loyalty to the Patriot cause, the British took him to the prison ship Nancy with his son Sheftall and kept him there as a prisoner of war.

 On the ship, he refused to eat the pork the British gave to him, due to his keeping of kosher dietary restrictions.
-To taunt him, his British captors ordered his cutlery be smeared in pork grease, knowing he would refuse to use it.
-While Sheftall was on the ship, another prisoner jumped overboard in an attempt to escape.
+To taunt him, his guards allegedly smeared his cutlery in pork grease, knowing he would refuse to use it.
+While Sheftall was on Nancy, another prisoner jumped overboard in an attempt to escape.
 The man drowned, and his body was brought back on the ship.
 Sheftall offered to pay almost all the money he had to have the man buried.
 On February 25, 1779, Sheftall was told he would be released.
 He actually was released that June.
-However, on his way north, he was captured again, and exiled to the Caribbean island of Antigua.
+However, on his way north, he was captured again and sent to the British colony of Antigua.
 Sheftall, however, negotiated a prisoner exchange, and was released in April 1780.
-Due to the British presence in Savannah, Sheftall and Sheftall traveled to New York, before moving to Philadelphia.
+Due to the British occupation of Savannah, Sheftall and Sheftall traveled to New York, before moving to Philadelphia.

-The British had seized his property during their occupation of Savannah, and his loans that he gave for the defense of Georgia were never paid back.
+The British had confiscated his property during their occupation of Savannah, and his loans that he gave for the defense of Georgia were never paid back.
 However, he opened a shipping business from Philadelphia, and tried his hand at privateering, in 1781.
 The latter failed, but he was called back to Georgia the same year, to Agent for the State of Georgia for Purchasing Clothing.
 In 1782, he was a witness at the court-martial of Robert Howe, where it was being decided if he was at fault for failing to defend Savannah, back in 1779.
-With the British leaving Savannah on July 11, that same year, Sheftall returned to his Savannah and his family.
+With the British evacuating Savannah on July 11, that same year, Sheftall returned to his Savannah and his family.